-First – there is a public Facebook group page, where folks are gathering and sharing ideas.
+First – there is a public Facebook group page where folks are gathering and sharing ideas/concrete solutions for individuals to help fight climate change.
 They help feed into this blog, and vice versa.
-You are welcome to join, if interested! https://www.facebook.com/groups/climatesteps/.
+You are welcome to join, if interested: https://www.facebook.com/groups/climatesteps/.

 [P.S.
 Did you know that the number of 95+ degrees will increase from six days a year to 90 days a year in Washington DC under the worst climate scenario?
 90 days a year.
 And that’s up north!
 We must do something.
 I like the tropics, but not that much!]